 Upcoming Public Hearings

-The Environmental Advisory Commission (EAC) and Municipal Services Committee (MSC) will hold public hearings to receive testimony, oral and written, on the draft CAP and the recommended Negative Declaration.
-The hearings are scheduled for:
+The City Council will hold a public hearing to receive testimony, oral and written, on the Pasadena CAP and the recommended Negative Declaration.
+The hearing is scheduled for:

 100 N. Garfield Avenue